cjhosken/NCCARenderFarmTools/README.md

 # NCCA RenderFarm Tools

-The NCCA Renderfarm Tools allow users to interact with the NCCA Renderfarm.
-The shelf tools can be run from inside DCCs (Digital Content Creators).
-Currently, the shelf tools only support:
+The NCCA RenderFarm Tools provide seamless integration with the NCCA Renderfarm, allowing users to submit and manage rendering tasks directly from their preferred Digital Content Creation (DCC) software.
+Currently, these tools support:

+### Supported Software
- - Maya
+- **Maya**
   - Maya Software Render
   - ~~Arnold (CPU)~~ (Watermarked)
-    - ~~VRay (CPU)~~ (License Errors)
+  - ~~VRay (CPU)~~ (License Issues)

- - Houdini
+- **Houdini**
   - Mantra
   - Karma (CPU)

 ## Installation

+To install the shelf tools:

+1. Navigate to the `shelf_tools/` directory.
+2. Run the appropriate setup script:
+   - **Linux**: `linux_setup.sh`
+   - **Windows**: `windows_setup.sh`

-To install the shelf tools, navigate to `shelf_tools/` and run either `linux_setup.sh` or `windows_setup.sh`.
-The tools should then install into all Houdini and Maya distributions.
+The tools will be installed across all Houdini and Maya distributions on your system.

-*Be aware that if you're using Houdini on windows, you'll need to run the setup script each time you install Houdini from Apps Anywhere.*
+> **Note:** If you're using Houdini on Windows, you must run the setup script each time you install Houdini via Apps Anywhere.

 ## Usage

+### Overview
-There are 3 tools in the shelf tools.
-For some of the tools you will be prompted with a login page.
-Enter your Bournemouth University ID and password.
-You can also choose to save your info so you don't have to retype it each time you use the tools.
+The NCCA RenderFarm Tools include three primary tools.
+For certain operations, you may be prompted to log in using your Bournemouth University ID and password.
+You can opt to save your credentials to avoid re-entering them each time.

+### Tool Descriptions

-### Launch Qube!
+#### 1. Launch Qube!
-This launches Qube, a graphical interface that lets you see jobs that have been submitted to the NCCA Renderfarm.
-It's recommended to launch Qube after you submit a job to see if everything is working correctly.
+This tool launches the Qube! graphical interface, which allows you to monitor jobs submitted to the NCCA Renderfarm.
+It is recommended to launch Qube! after submitting a job to ensure everything is functioning correctly.

-### Submit Job
+#### 2. Submit Job
-Submitting a job will submit the current project you have open in either Houdini or Maya.
+This tool submits your current project from either Houdini or Maya to the renderfarm.

-Project Name: The name of your project that will be seen on the renderfarm.
+- **Project Name**: The name that will identify your project on the renderfarm.
-CPU Count: How many CPUs to use for rendering.
-You can use all, but please be considerate of others using the renderfarm.
+- **CPU Count**: The number of CPUs to allocate for rendering.
+While you may use all available CPUs, please be considerate of others using the renderfarm.
-Project Folder: The folder that will be uploaded to the renderfarm.
-Make sure that all your files (including the one you have open) are located inside the project folder.
-You cannot submit a job without specifying a project folder.

-Start, End, Step Frames: Specify what frame to start and end at.
-Frame stepping will render every nth frame.

-#### Maya:
+- **Project Folder**: The directory containing all files related to your project.
+Ensure all necessary files, including the one currently open, are within this folder.
+A project folder must be specified to submit a job.
+- **Frame Range**:
+  - **Start Frame**: The frame to begin rendering.
+  - **End Frame**: The frame to end rendering.
+  - **Step Frames**: The interval at which frames will be rendered (e.g., every 2nd frame).

+**Maya-Specific Options:**

-Active Renderer: Specify what render engine to use. "file" will use the one specified by the opened file.
+- **Active Renderer**: The render engine to use.
+Selecting "file" will default to the renderer specified in the open file.
-Render Camera: Specify what camera to use for rendering.
+- **Render Camera**: The camera to be used for rendering.

-Output file: The output file path.
-The path begins at your farm folder.
+- **Output File**: The output path for rendered files, relative to your farm folder.

-Extra Commands: Extra commands to use for controlling your renders.

-#### Houdini:
+- **Extra Commands**: Additional commands for advanced render control.

+**Houdini-Specific Options:**

-Select ROP: Select the ROP node to use for rendering.
+- **Select ROP**: The ROP node to use for rendering.

-### View Farm
+#### 3. View Farm
-Launching the farm viewer will let you see your files on the NCCA Renderfarm.
-You can download and delete files.
+This tool opens the farm viewer, allowing you to manage your files on the NCCA Renderfarm.
+You can download, delete, or view files directly.

-Right click on an item to action it.
-Double click on images to view them.
-EXR files are supported.
+- **Actions**:
+  - **Right-click**: Opens a context menu with available actions for the selected item.
+  - **Double-click**: Views images, including support for EXR files.

-*You can also access your files from Linux.
-See the videos by Jon Macey on how to do that.*
+> **Tip:** You can also access your files from Linux.
+Check out the tutorial videos by Jon Macey for more details.

-## Issues
+## Troubleshooting
-The app can be buggy at times, so do be patient.
-If you feel that It's slowing down or something unusual is happening.
-Try restarting.
-If it keeps happening, report a bug either through the UI or at https://github.com/cjhosken/NCCARenderFarmTools/issues.

-It's very important you report any bugs you face otherwise they likely will never get fixed.
-When you report a bug, try and assign a label to it.
-Do not create any new labels.
+The tools may occasionally encounter bugs or performance issues.
+If you experience slowdowns or unexpected behavior:

+1. **Restart the Tool**: This often resolves minor issues.
+2. **Report Bugs**: If problems persist, please report them at [NCCA RenderFarm Tools Issues](https://github.com/cjhosken/NCCARenderFarmTools/issues).

+> **Important:** Reporting bugs ensures they are addressed in future updates.
+When submitting a bug report, please assign an appropriate label.
+Avoid creating new labels.

 ## Development
-This project is open source, which means anyone can participate in development!
-I hope that this tool will be passed along by students, and maintained by them while they're at University.

-If you wish to get involved with development, read [DEVEL.md](DEVEL.md)
+The NCCA RenderFarm Tools is an open-source project, inviting contributions from the community.
+Students are encouraged to maintain and improve the tools during their time at Bournemouth University.

+If you're interested in contributing, please refer to [DEVEL.md](DEVEL.md) for guidelines and instructions.

 ## Contributors

-This software was first developed by Christopher Hosken in the summer of 2024.
+This project was initiated by Christopher Hosken during the summer of 2024.

-Other Contributors include:
+**Other Contributors**:
-- Jon Macey (Insipred Code)
+- Jon Macey (Inspired Code)

-*If you have contributed to the project, feel free to add yourself to the list of contributors.*
+If you've contributed to this project, feel free to add your name to the list of contributors.